What is a Mutual Waiting Period?

 • Non-urgent hospitalization.

-2. Why is there a Waiting Period?
+2. Why is there a waiting period?

 The waiting period is put in place by insurers to prevent abuse, particularly by people who take out mutual insurance only to benefit from expensive treatment or medical procedures before cancelling their contract.